neethuraj2025/neethuraj2025/README.md

 - 👋 Hi, I’m @neethuraj2025
 - 👀 I’m interested in Programming..
 - 🌱 I’m currently learning Data analytics..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data analysis projects
 - 📫 How to reach me ...

 <!---